 Following these simple can help smooth the daunting experience of transitioning from student and graduate to full-time employee.
 For more information about your career options, contact our dedicated Careers and Employability team for personalised career advice and coaching.

-Nadim Choudhury is the Head of Careers and Employability at ifs University College.
+Nadim Choudhury is the Head of Careers and Employability.